There are only two types of businesses: those who have lost their data, and those who will

 The portable computer was the secret business weapon of yesterday, and is today’s essential business tool.
-The processing power, portability, storage, and connectivity available with the iPad, netbooks and notebooks and even smartphones can create a seamless extension of the office.
+The processing power, portability, storage, and connectivity available with laptops, tablets and even smartphones can create a seamless extension of the office.

 Truly, the workforce of today is mobile and fully-enabled.
 Business owners, working in conjunction with their accounting advisors and business consultants, are able to access all the information and analytical capability they need to make informed business decisions at any time, capture and collect important information, and keep productivity at the highest levels no matter where they are.

 Mobility doesn’t come without risk, however.
 Some studies estimate that as much as 80% of the business data that a company has (like customer files, contracts, financial data, product specifications) is stored on portable computing devices.
 While these files may be recoverable from backups in the case of loss or damage, there is an even larger potential cost in terms of exposure of confidential or proprietary – or personal and private – information.

 Loss or theft can create big business and legal problems, too.
 Customer or client privacy may be compromised, sensitive information may be exposed, and confidential plans may be made public if a business doesn’t take steps to secure mobile data.
 Software and network attacks are also prevalent, with a variety of exploits designed to take advantage of any vulnerability present.

 There’s an old saying we IT folks have that there are only two types of businesses: those who have lost their data, and those who will.
 Imagine the potential chaos and risk exposure, not to mention the expense, of losing your valuable business data, or having it exposed to unauthorized users.